-'I make sure treats are really treats and not everyday occurrences'
+“I make sure treats are really treats and not everyday occurrences”iStock/wundervisuals

 “Eating too much sugar and junk food can cause fat to build up in your liver, which can cause liver damage and increase the risk of liver cancer.
-It has been predicted that this non-alcoholic fatty liver disease will be the leading cause of liver cancer and the rate of liver cancer will increase significantly in a few years.” —Homayoon Sanati, MD, medical director of the MemorialCare Breast Cancer Center at Orange Coast Memorial Medical Center in Fountain Valley, California.
-These are 15 cancer symptoms women are likely to ignore.
+It has been predicted that this non-alcoholic fatty liver disease will be the leading cause of liver cancer and the rate of liver cancer will increase significantly in a few years.” —Homayoon Sanati, MD, medical director of the MemorialCare Breast Cancer Center at Orange Coast Memorial Medical Center in Fountain Valley, California These are the foods cancer doctors never eat (so you shouldn’t either).

 “Your immune system needs to be in optimal condition to seek out and destroy cancer cells.
 Having a calm lifestyle will promote a stronger immune system.
 If your body is not preoccupied with the physical and emotional effects of life’s little battles, your immune system can better focus on healing and protecting you.
 One thing I practice and highly recommend is controlling your stress level, especially about things that are out of your control.
 There will always be legitimate reasons to be worrisome or angry.
 But if your anxiety will not fix the situation, then accept, adapt, and resolve things the best way you can.” —Amy Lee, PhD, associate director for research and chair in basic science in cancer research at USC’s Norris Comprehensive Cancer Center